mbardoe/ClassDocumentsRepo/tools/README.md

 ---

-## Notes
+## 📝 Notes

+- The script never auto-creates `pdf/` directories — create them yourself in any folder you wish to render.
+- Skipped vs. built files are clearly reported, with an end-of-run summary.
-- The script avoids changing the working directory to preserve relative image paths.
+- The script does **not** change the working directory, which preserves image paths.
-- Output is verbose to show progress while running.
-- You can easily add new command types by editing the `process_file` method in `render.py`.
+- You can extend the tool by adding new commands in the `process_file()` method.